tytydraco/yessleep/out/I_think_someone_from_work_is_stalking_me.md

  03:17 Update?
            Ask if they have any pets
            Do you need me to listen in?
- 03:25 Saint Clair PD called.
+ 03:25 PD called.
 Enroute.
 Dispatch number 117 for the report.”

 What should I say?
 I wanted to cry, scream, breakdown, curse whatever god there is for making me sit there and listen in.
 Stuck a silent observer to a private execution.
 “Thanks” is all I muster.